prafullchvn/server-vs-serverless/internal-working-of-serverless.md

 Instead of allowing the developers to manange the architecture of serverless, cloud provider take up these responsibilities.
 This allows developer to focus on development.One of the popular example of serverless service is FaaS (Function as a Service).
 Here developer writes the code deploys it.

+## Fundamental concepts in serverless architecture

+1. Invocation : A single function execution

+2. Duration : Time for which the function executes

+3. Cold start: Period of latency when function is freshly started.

+4. Concurrency limit: Number of concurrent thread that are launched.

+5. Timeout: Time threshold for which function is allowed to execute before being terminated.

 ## What happens when serverless function is executed internally?

 Whenever developer packages & host the application as FaaS, it is packaged & stored in memory.
 It can be any memory service which depends on cloud vencor you are opting for.
 In case of AWS it is S3 bucket & in case of azure it is storage account.